guendto/jomiel-comm/README.md

 ## Installation

-`jomiel-comm` is intended to be `git-subtree`'d into your project.
-Installation from [PyPI] is not currently supported.
+`jomiel-comm` isn't [PyPI] ready, you can subtree (see git-subtree) it into your project source tree, instead.

 ## Acknowledgements